sdkn104/VBA-CSV/README.md

 If error occurs, it return the string "", and the error information is set in `Err` object.
 `fmtDate` is used as the argument of text formatting function [`Format`](https://msdn.microsoft.com/library/office/gg251755.aspx) if an element of the array is `Date` type.
+Double-quotes are used only if it is necessary (the field includes double-quotes, comma, line breaks).

 #### SetCSVUtilsAnyErrorIsFatal(value As Boolean)